List of garage rock compilation albums

 When known, the city, state, country or region of origin of is given in parentheses.
-"US" covers the United States of America, while "UK" covers all parts of the United Kingdom (England, Ireland, Wales, etc.).
+"US" covers the United States of America, while "UK" covers all parts of the United Kingdom (England, Northern Ireland, Wales, etc.).
 "Mixed" means that the music comes from many parts of the world even if individual volumes within a series concentrate on a particular country or region.
 The list also contains sections devoted to later garage rock subgenres.
 The Nuggets and Pebbles albums were the pioneering series, so they are listed first, followed by the remainder in alphabetical order.